-- Payload Correction: Internally GRIM aligns payload data on 32-bit boundaries.
-The payload correction value is used to truncate the length of the payload to match the number of bytes specified by the sending endpoint. - Multicast Tree: This value is used in multicast operations to identify the multicast tree a message belongs to.
-Multicast operations are discussed in Section 8.1. - Source Endpoint: The source field identifies the endpoint that created the message. - Payload Word Length: This field specifies the number of 32-bit words that are in the payload section of the message. - Destination Endpoint: This value identifies which endpoint in the cluster the message should be delivered to. - Logical Channel: An endpoint that transmits a message can assign a 16-bit logical channel identifier to the message.
-This identifier is used to group messages that must be delivered in order by the message layer. - Active Message Function Handler: This value identifies which active message function handler should be used to process the message at the receiving endpoint. - User Arguments [0-3]: Users can specify up to four 32-bit arguments to be included in an active message.
+- Message Type: The type field is used to distinguish between different forms of messages used in the library.
+Message types include active messages, remote memory operations, NI control messages (e.g., ACK or NACK), and multicast operations. - Payload Correction: Internally GRIM aligns payload data on 32-bit boundaries.
+The payload correction value is used to truncate the length of the payload to match the number of bytes specified by the sending endpoint. - Multicast Tree: This value is used in multicast operations to identify the multicast tree to which a message belongs.
+Multicast operations are discussed in Section 8.1. - Source Endpoint: The source field identifies the endpoint that created the message. - Payload Word Length: This field specifies the number of 32-bit words that are in the payload section of the message. - Destination Endpoint: This value identifies which endpoint in the cluster to which the message should be delivered. - Logical Channel: An endpoint that transmits a message can assign a 16-bit logical channel identifier to the message.
+This identifier is used to group messages that must be delivered in order by the message layer. - Active Message Function Handler: This value identifies which active message function handler should be used to process the message at the receiving endpoint. - User Arguments[0-3]: Users can specify up to four 32-bit arguments to be included in an active message.
 These fields are utilized in remote memory operations to specify the addresses to be utilized in a data transfer.